ECE1778Group/ECE1778project/README.md

 then use USB to install the app on your phone.

-## Development Guide

-This section describes how to set up the local development environment for both backend and frontend, including required tools, environment variables, and local testing.
 #### important:
 ```text
 due to network issue, backend may not run on the same machine with client.